algorgeous/SugarCRM-CAS/Readme.md

 (http://davidmburke.com/2011/01/27/cas-in-sugarcrm/) who provided the original CASAuthenticate class files.

-Forked from algorgeous repo (https://github.com/algorgeous/SugarCRM-CAS).
+Forked from Alfred Bacon's repo (https://github.com/algorgeous/SugarCRM-CAS).

 This is a class for SugarCRM (http://sugarcrm.com) that allows you to authenticate with a CAS server.